sylvainbx/rust-book-fr/FRENCH/src/ch13-02-iterators.md

 of all items in the iterator</span>
 -->

-<span class="caption">Listing 13-16: Appel de la méthode `sum` pour obtenir la
+<span class="caption">Encart 13-16 : appel de la méthode `sum` pour obtenir la
-somme de tous les objets dans l'itérateur</span>
+somme de tous les éléments présents dans l'itérateur</span>

 <!--
 We aren’t allowed to use `v1_iter` after the call to `sum` because `sum` takes ownership of the iterator we call it on.
 -->

-Nous ne sommes pas autorisés à utiliser `v1_iter` après l'appel à `sum` parce que `sum` a pris possession de l'itérateur sur lequel nous l'appelons.
+Nous ne sommes pas autorisés à utiliser `v1_iter` après l'appel à `sum` car `sum` a pris possession de l'itérateur sur lequel nous l'appelons.

 <!--
 ### Methods that Produce Other Iterators
 -->

-### Méthodes produisants d'Autres Itérateurs
+### Méthodes qui produisent d'autres itérateurs

 <!--
 Other methods defined on the `Iterator` trait, known as *iterator adaptors*,